sea anemones text index | photo index

 awaiting identification*

 Where seen?
-This elegant anemone with few banded arms held in wiggles is sometimes seen on the soft silty upper shore of calm man-made lagoons in Pulau Hantu at night.
-Not seen in daylight.
+This elegant anemone with few banded arms held in wiggles is sometimes seen on the soft silty shores on our Southern shores.
+Seen at night only.

 Features: Diameter with tentacles extended 4-5cm.
 Tentacles few (about 20), thick at the base and tapering to a slender tip.
 Most of the tentacles are usually held flat against the surface, arranged in pairs or sets of three, with the tips in 'wiggles'.
 Often, 5 of the tentacles are held upright forming a 'tent' over the mouth.
 Oral disk tiny.
 The mouth is often seen upturned.